masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

       let result = display()
       console.log('Result: ')
       console.log(result)

       # Output: 1000000000
 ```
-Run the program and you will see execution can take few moments to display result like below,
+Run the program and you will see execution can take few moments to display the result.
+In here,

 **display()** is blocked untill **y()** completed it's task.